adrianyau/SQL-Final-Project/starting_with_questions.md

 FROM all_sessions als
 JOIN revenue r
 	ON als.visit_id = r.visit_id
+JOIN products p
+	ON als.product_sku = p.sku
 WHERE als.city != '(not set)' AND als.city != 'not available in demo dataset'
 GROUP BY als.city
 ORDER BY sum_revenue DESC

-/* Revenue was linked with the visit ID, for which it was joined to calculate the revenue by country. */
+/* Revenue was linked with the visit ID, for which it was joined to verify purchases to calculate the revenue by country. */

 WITH revenue AS (
 	SELECT DISTINCT visit_id, revenue / 1000000 AS revenue